Chronic Disease Prevention & Management Programs

 If you are working with someone who would like to participate in any of the programs mentioned above, please feel free to send the referral to us via any of the secure methods below:

-All other questions regarding program content and scheduling can be sent to Brie Davis, Director of Membership and Healthy Living at the YMCA of Greater Seattle.
+All other questions regarding program content and scheduling can be sent to Kirsten Poma, Program Executive of Healthy Living at the YMCA of Greater Seattle.

 Thank you for entrusting the YMCA with supporting individuals in your care!
 It is a responsibility we do not take lightly and a true privilege.